dweetme/dweetme-scriptable/README.md

 # Dweet.me Scriptable Widget
-Shows status of the latest dweet as a widget on a phone using the Scriptable app.
+Shows status of the latest dweet as a widget on a phone using the [Scriptable app](https://scriptable.app/).

-Ready-built way to add widgets to iOS and Android (not tested) that fetch and display a content key value from a dweet.me topic feed.
+Ready-built way to add widgets to iOS that fetch and display a content key value from a dweet.me topic feed.
 It uses the Scriptable app to place a scriptable widget on the Home or Lock screen.

+This Dweet.me widget is written in JavaScript, so this can be adapted outside the app.

 # Instructions
 1. Copy this entire script.